khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 ### Settings inheritance

-Admin settings can affect groups or projects in the namespace.
-Group settings can affect projects in the group.
-If a specific option impacts its groups or projects, make it clear if it will be inherited and whether or not it is possible to override.
+By default, settings cascade down from the parent namespace.
+Admin settings will thus affect groups or projects in the namespace, and group settings will affect projects in the group.
+However, some settings can be overridden at the group or project level, so it's important to clarify if a setting will be inherited, and whether or not it's possible to override it.

+Given these inheritance patterns:

+- When a parent setting can be overridden, make that clear in the parent setting's UI.
+- When a child setting is enforced from a parent, make this clear in the child setting's UI.

 | Do  | Don't |
 | --- | --- |